jlay11/sharecoin/README.md

 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-Requests to reopen closed pull requests and/or issues can be submitted to QA@BitcoinTesting.org.
+Requests to reopen closed pull requests and/or issues can be submitted to (mailing address for Freicoin development list TBD).